Software Testing Terminology in 2026

 Test Plan Definition:

-In general, a software test plan is a document which describes the testing scope and activities.
+In general, a software test plan is a document that describes the testing scope and activities.
 It is the basis for formally testing any software or product in a project.
-A document describing the scope, resources, approaches and schedules of intended test activities.
+A document describing the scope, resources, approaches, and schedules of intended test activities.

-It helps us to identifies among others test item, the features to be tested of the software product, testing tasks, who will do each task of the project, degree of tester independence, test environment, test design techniques and entry and exit criteria to be used, and the rationale of their choices and any risk requiring contingency planning.
+It helps us to identify, among others, test items, the features to be tested of the software product, testing tasks, who will do each task of the project, degree of tester independence, the test environment, the test design techniques, and the entry and exit criteria to be used, and the rationale of their choices and any risk requiring contingency planning.

 It is a record of test planning processes.